Havvy/MediaWikiApi/readme.md

 wiki.getArticleContents(article, callback)
 ```

-__article__ is the title of the article.
+__article__ is the title of the article or the article id.

+Only one article should be sent.
+A request for multiple articles will return
+only one article in an arbitrary fashion.

-This method returns the contents of the article as a string.
+This method returns the contents of the article as a plain old string.

 ### Editing Pages